JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ### Location and version of Swift packages

-Similar to a `Package.swift` manifest, you can specify the location and version of a Swift package in a `swiftPackage()` call.
+Similar to `Package.swift` manifest files, you can specify the location and version of your Swift package in the `swiftPackage()` call.
 Both have a couple of mutually exclusive options.

-For the location, you can use a URL or a [SwiftPM registry ID](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/usingswiftpackageregistry):
+To set the location, you can use a URL or a [SwiftPM registry ID](https://docs.swift.org/swiftpm/documentation/packagemanagerdocs/usingswiftpackageregistry):

 ```kotlin
 swiftPackage(